 27-19-315.
 When restraining order may be granted without notice.
-A temporary restraining order may be granted without written or oral notice to the adverse party or the party's attorney only if:
+(1) Except as provided in subsection (2), a temporary restraining order may be granted without written or oral notice to the adverse party or the party's attorney only if: